 Disclaimer time!
 We recommend opening up your Joy-Con only as a last resort.
 Doing so will likely invalidate your warranty (assuming you still have one) and we obviously can’t take responsibility if you snap ribbons or strip the heads off screws.

-That said, it’s a lump of plastic and electrical components, not Pandora’s Box; it’s really not as scary as you may think and you’ve got nothing to lose if you’re outside the guarantee period.
+That said, it’s a lump of plastic and electrical components, not Pandora’s Box; it’s really not as scary as you may think and if you’re outside the guarantee period, you’ve got nothing to lose.
 While there are various tiny screws and clasps to negotiate – and it’s essential to take your time and have the correct tools at hand – you shouldn’t have too many problems doing all but the last solution on our list.

 Let’s get cracking!